 Now Acer isn’t necessarily a name that jumps to mind for monitors, but actually they’ve made something pretty special here, with a unique stand and clean looking white back to the panel.

 This Acer ET322QK wmiipx 32” 4K comes in at 430 USD, 400 British pounds, 500 Celine Dions- we found a listing at Walmart Canada, and around 670 Auzzie bucks.
 In the US we found an apparent variant with the same model number in black with identical screen properties but different stand for 380- on sale for 350, we won’t know if it’s really the same until we hear reports.
+Note availability and the stand changes per country.

 This Acer ET322QK is a 31.5 inch 3840 x 2160 16:9 4K VA panel at 60 hertz, this 10-bit color panel has a brightness of 300 cd/m2 (candala), and we searched and found a quoted 3000:1 contrast ratio with 47 watts power consumption.
 Measuring 73 centimeters wide by 53 high and 25 deep, it weighs in at 6.8 kilos, which is 12.4 pounds.
 Without stand, the monitor is 73 by 43.3 by 64.3 and 5.6 kilograms in case you want to mount it.